stealjs/steal-tools/doc/pluginifier.md

 @param {{}} pluginifierOptions

-Configures the behavior of loading the modules and acts as default values for the resulting [stealTools.pluginify pluginify function's] options argument.
+Configures the behavior of loading the modules and acts as default values for the resulting [steal-tools.pluginify pluginify function's] options argument.

 @option {Boolean} [verbose=false] Set to true to get a lot of warning messages.
 @option {Boolean} [quiet=false] Set to true to log nothing.

-@return {Promise.<stealTools.pluginify>} A deferred that resolves to a function that can write out all or part of the loaded dependency tree.
+@return {Promise.<steal-tools.pluginify>} A deferred that resolves to a function that can write out all or part of the loaded dependency tree.